rightjs/rightjs-docs/docs/en/tutorials/rightjs-extending.md

 There are few more methods like this, to extend another dom-units

 * {Form.include} - extends the FORM elements only
-* {Form.Element.include} - extends INPUT, SELECT and TEXTAREA elements only
+* {Input.include} - extends INPUT, SELECT and TEXTAREA elements only
 * {Event.include} - extends the dom events

 All those methods will register your extensions inside the objects and extend the units